fabian-sp/GGLasso/README.md

     python setup.py

+Test your installation with

+    pytest gglasso/ -v

 A detailled documentation and example gallery will soon be released on *Read The Docs*.
+See `examples/plot_basic_example` for a basic example of usage.

 ### Advanced options